-- Student must have maintained an 80 average on previous Pre-AP/Dual Credit ELA, science or social studies course(s) or a 90 average on a previous regular ELA, science or social studies course(s). - Student must have maintained an 85 average on previous Pre-AP/Dual Credit math course(s) or a 95 average on a previous regular math course. - Student must have an 85 average GPA for CTE Dual Credit courses and 90% attendance.
+- > Student must be accepted and meet the SWTJC admission requirements. - > Comply with the state-mandated college entrance exam, the TSI or meet the exemptions. - > Attend mandatory NEW DUAL CREDIT STUDENT ORIENTATION. - Student must maintain a good academic standing with SWTJC. - Student must have maintained an 80 average on previous Pre-AP/Dual Credit ELA, science or social studies course(s) or a 90 average on a previous regular ELA, science or social studies course(s). - Student must have maintained an 85 average on previous Pre-AP/Dual Credit math course(s) or a 95 average on a previous regular math course. - Student must have an 85 average GPA for CTE Dual Credit courses and 90% attendance.